 Selected copyrighted images have been contributed to the site.
 These copyrights are printed on the image or mentioned in image captions.
 If you would like to reproduce these images, you must contact the contributing source for approval.

-A. Out of respect for the privacy for the many contributors to NOAA Ocean Explorer, our policy is to neither to provide, nor forward messages to, personal email addresses.
+A. Out of respect for the privacy for the many contributors to the OceanExplorer.NOAA.gov website, our policy is to neither to provide, nor forward messages to, personal email addresses.
 We suggest you contact the scientist via their organization's website.
 If you have a general question about an expedition, you can contact us at email@example.com and we can try to track down a response for you.

 A. Most of the educators on board our expeditions have been working closely for some time with the scientists on the expedition.
 Many of them are collaborating on education and research-based projects and the opportunity to go to sea on an ocean exploration mission broadens the experience of the educators.
 This enables the scientists and the educators to continue to work more effectively on their joint collaborations.

 NOAA (separate from the NOAA Office of Ocean Exploration and Research) has a NOAA Teacher at Sea Program that accepts applications from teachers nationwide to participate in NOAA research-based cruises.
 For more information, visit the Teacher at Sea Program website.

 A. You certainly may link to our website; however, any external links we provide on our website are limited to those with whom we collaborate on ocean expeditions.